SimonHe23/PartyPlanner-Simon-He/README.md

 # PartyPlanner-Simon-He
-AP CS A Project
+This is an AP CS A Project
+//fd
 ***
+* Program
-* hi
+* fd